Faverdale: History

 There is evidence for prehistoric, Iron Age and medieval activity at Faverdale.
-In the early 2000s evidence of occupation in the late Romano-British period was discovered – including a farmstead of significant size for the period including a hypocaust.
+In the early 2000s evidence of occupation in the early Romano-British period was discovered – a complex of Roman-style buildings, including a two-room building heated by a hypocaust and with painted wall plaster.
+The complex probably included a residential villa in an area that has now been completely ploughed out.
+The settlement was the site of an enterprise manufacturing mortaria and probably other coarse wares; the mortaria are stamped with the name ANAVS and most known examples are from the fort at Coria near Hadrian's Wall.
+The pottery enterprise may have started as early as the decade 110-120, shortly before the construction of the Wall itself.
+Evidence of textile working, smithing, and bronze working was also found.
+ANAVS himself is likely to have been an immigrant, not a native of the area.
+The importation of Samian pottery to the site peaked 135-150, and the hypocaust was out of use by the end of the century.

 The deserted medieval village of Whessoe was located on the northern fringe of the modern ward of Faverdale, between High Faverdale and Whessoe Grange farms; earthwork remains as well as medieval building remnants existed until demolition/bulldozing in the 1950s.

 Up to the mid twentieth century the area was completely rural; there were dwellings at Faverdale House (or Hall, plus farms at Middle and High Faverdale), Cockerton Grange, and Rise Carr.
 Up to 1915 it was part of the Cockerton civil parish, after which it became part of Darlington.

 The area began to be developed industrially in the interwar period.
 The Faverdale Wagon Works was established in the 1920, to produce freight wagons for the NER, the first housing estate in Faverdale was built to the west of the works beyond Faverdale Road (Westgate Crescent).
 A chemical works (Darlington Chemical & Insulating Co Ltd) was established in the south west of Faverdale, next to the Barnard Castle railway line, and south and west of the wagon works and housing.

 The Faverdale Wagon Works closed in 1962 as a result of the Beeching cuts.
 The wagon works site was later redeveloped for other industrial uses (Faverdale Industrial Estate).
 Housing development west of Faverdale road also expanded during the late 20th century.
 In the first decade of the 21st century the former Darlington Chemical site and adjacent farmland was redeveloped, creating a 49 acre municipal estate "West Park", including housing, parkland, a hospital (West Park Hospital), and a school.

 In 2004 Argos began development of a large 730000 sqft distribution centre the Faverdale industrial estate.
 The building was officially opened by Prime Minister Tony Blair in December 2005.